EXCLUSIVE: Pamela Anderson 'Thrilled' She's No Longer 'Cartoon Character Bimbo' From 'Baywatch' Days — As She Launches 'Serious' Movie Career

 She became an overnight modeling success in 1989 after a TV camera team picked her out in the crowd at a big US football game.

 After minor acting roles, her breakthrough came in 1992 when she was cast as CJ Parker in Baywatch.
-Other parts followed, but she was often typecast as a blonde bimbo, and a tumultuous and much-publicized marriage to Motley Crue drummer Tommy Lee did little to change that image.
+Other parts followed, but she was often typecast as a blonde bimbo, and a tumultuous and much-publicized marriage to rock wildman Tommy Lee did little to change that image.

 Just 96 hours after meeting in 1995, the pair married on a Mexican beach.